KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 To make issue handling easier for everyone, it is suggested to:

-- Make sure that issue titles are named to explain the subject of the issue, have a correct spelling and don't include irrelevant information and/or sensitive information.
+- Make sure that issue titles are named to explain the subject of the issue, have correct spelling, and don't include irrelevant information and/or sensitive information.
 - Make sure that issue descriptions don't include irrelevant information.
 - Make sure that issues do not contain sensitive information.
 - Make sure that issues have all relevant fields filled in.
-- Do your best effort to change title and description or request suggested changes by adding a comment.
+-  If an issue is unclear, then try to edit the title and description for more clarity or leave a comment requesting that edits to the issue be made.

 > **Note:** Above rules are applicable to both new and existing issues.